belovm96/Music-Genre-Recognition/README.md

 * Generated spectrogram, tempogram and chroma audio features from the 30-second song snippets presented in the two datasets
 * Performed feature engineering on the extracted features to capture music genre discepancies
 * Built a Convolutional Neural Network of the architecture described in the project report and trained it on the extracted features
-* Analyzed the performance of the proposed CNN architecture using accuracy and confusion matrix, and provided a discussion on the project's outcomes and potential improvements
+* Analyzed the performance of the proposed CNN architecture using accuracy and confusion matrix metrics, and provided a discussion on the project's outcomes and potential improvements